lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 model type, you are ready to create the model service.

 Click the 'Start Service' button on the Model Serving page.
-This will bring up a modal where you can enter the required settings for creating the service.
+This will bring up a page where you can enter the required settings for creating the service.

 .. image:: service-launcher1.png